Courses are listed on the department website:

 Graduate courses in history are generally small seminars—with 18 students or fewer.
 Almost all courses are offered in the evening, usually from 7:20 – 10pm.
 Fall and spring courses typically meet once a week for fourteen weeks (not counting holidays and spring break), while summer classes meet twice a week for seven weeks.
-Almost all of our graduate courses are held at the Fairfax campus, but a few meet at the Arlington campus or other locations.
+Almost all of our graduate courses are held at the Fairfax campus, but a few meet at the Mason Square campus or other locations.
+Since fall 2020, we have offered a mix of in-person and online courses in response to the Covid-19 pandemic.
+As of 2022, we are still considering how many online sections to offer each term.

 Three classes (9 credits) is considered full-time, and recommended only for truly full-time students.
 If you are working or have other significant commitments, please limit yourself two or even one class.
 Sometimes, the adjustment to the heavy reading and writing load in history graduate classes is difficult for students who are trying to do other work at the same time.
 In the summer, one course, meeting twice a week, is considerable work.
 Only rarely should a student take two.